How to Implement Worker Voice in a Global Value Chain

 - Nov 12, 2025

-- 3 min read
+- 5 min read

 Before implementation, two questions need answered: what worker voice is and whether the business case justifies the investment.
 A program deployed without clarity on both typically produces data nobody acts on.

 The question ‘how do we implement worker voice’ almost always starts in the wrong place.
 The instinct is to find a survey tool, run a pilot, and see what happens.
 The problem is that worker voice is not a tool.
 It is an operating model.
-The tool is only useful if the infrastructure around it — deployment, trust-building, supplier engagement, case management, and follow-through — is built to make it work.
+The tool is only useful if the infrastructure around it — deployment, trust-building, site engagement, case management, and follow-through — is built to make it work.

 Step 1: Align internally before you go anywhere near workers